About the Space Consortium

 Be a Space Consortium Sponsor

-As a sponsor of the Space Consortium at Harvard & MIT, you will help support a leading academic hub which promotes diversity with respect to gender, age, geography, and economic status in the space sector, as well as enable new outreach activities dedicated to the promotion and celebration of space research to students and the general public.
+As a sponsor of the Space Consortium, you will help support a leading academic hub which promotes diversity with respect to gender, age, geography, and economic status in the space sector, as well as enable new outreach activities dedicated to the promotion and celebration of space research to students and the general public.
 Your contribution will also empower the growth of undergraduate and graduate space student groups, aerospace projects, and new initiatives like the Space Consortium’s economic diversity fund.
 In the long term, the Consortium aims to strengthen cutting edge multi and transdisciplinary space research that transcends university boundaries, continue building an aerospace alumni network, and provide support for new innovative outreach initiative.